Scaffold Viewer

 - Zoom in / out and reset the zoom level (you can also do so using your mouse).

-Access the scaffold viewer via the Maps
+Access the scaffold viewer via the SPARC Apps tab

 - Click on the

-tab (this will open the page below); - Click on the button to expand the sidebar;
+- Click on the button to expand the sidebar;

 - Search for a dataset using the